-This year will mark the 47th Anniversary of this signature Madison, NJ event.
-This event has continued to grow every year since it was first established in 1974 by Mayor Elizabeth Baumgartner.
-Your participation is key to the continued success of this event.
+This year will mark the 48th Anniversary of this signature Madison, NJ, event.
+This event has continued to grow yearly since it was first established in 1974 by Mayor Elizabeth Baumgartner.

-In addition, as in years past, the Madison Chamber of Commerce and Madison P.B.A. #92 will be hosting their popular annual Madison Car Show in conjunction with Bottle Hill Day.
+The Madison Chamber of Commerce and Madison P.B.A. #92 will return on Saturday, October 21, with Bottle Hill Day.

-With the expansion a few years ago onto Kings Road, this rain or shine street festival now spans over six blocks.
+With the expansion a few years ago onto Kings Road, this rain-or-shine street festival spans over six blocks.
 It includes sidewalk sales, four stages with live music, three Amusement Areas, food, and 225+ vendors, including non-profits, crafters, retail businesses, etc.

 There will be great food options, including the Food Court on Cook Avenue, other food vendors throughout the festival, local restaurants, and a Food Truck Court on Kings Road.

-There will be Park & Ride Shuttle to the event.
-Just park your car in the parking lot at the Madison Community Pool and ride downtown, where the shuttle will drop you off right in the center of town.
+Park & Ride Shuttle: Park your car in the parking lot at the Madison Community Pool and ride downtown, where the shuttle will drop you off right in the center of town.
 The shuttle will run from 9:15 am until 5:00 pm in a continuous loop between the parking lot and the town center.

 Family Activities & Rides: Provided by Seashore Amusements at Central Avenue School and Kings Road.